ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name of the worker node pool that you want to update.
 This value is required.</dd>

 <dt><code>--size-per-zone <em>WORKERS_PER_ZONE</em></code></dt>
 <dd>The number of workers that you want to have in each zone.
-This value is required, and must be 1 or greater.</dd>
+This value is required, and must be 1 or greater.
+Keep in mind that you must have a minimum of 1 worker node in your worker pool at all times.</dd>

 <dt><code>-s</code></dt>
 <dd>Do not show the message of the day or update reminders.
 This value is optional.</dd>